Finite groups with geodetic Cayley graphs: Introduction

 A connected undirected graph $\Gamma = (V, E)$ is called \emph{geodetic} if for any pair $u, v \in V$, the shortest path from $u$ to $v$ is unique.
 Research on geodetic graphs began in 1962, when Ore posed the problem of classifying all such graphs~\cite{ore1962theory}.
 This goal has been achieved so far for planar geodetic graphs, and geodetic graphs of diameter two~\cite{stemple1968planar,stemple1974geodetic}; yet, after decades of active research, a full classification of finite geodetic graphs has not been attained (for some recent developments, see for example \cite{etgar2022connectivity,frasser2020geodetic,StoberW2023arXiv}).

 In 1997, Shapiro~\cite{shapiro1997pascal} asked whether each finitely generated group that admits a geodetic Cayley graph with respect to some finite generating set is \emph{plain}, that is, isomorphic to the free product of finitely many finite groups and finitely many copies of $\mathbb{Z}$.
-It is well-known and not hard to see that the converse holds: each plain group admits a geodetic Cayley graph (with respect to the generating set consisting of each non-trivial element of each finite factor, and a cyclic generator for each $\mathbb{Z}$ factor).
-Recently, significant progress has been made on this question \cite{elder2023infinitegeodetic} and variants of it~\cite{EisenbergP19,elder2022rewriting,elder2023kgeodetic} (see also the paragraph below on related work).
+It is well known and not hard to see that the converse holds: each plain group admits a geodetic Cayley graph (with respect to the generating set consisting of each non-trivial element of each finite factor, and a cyclic generator for each $\mathbb{Z}$ factor).
+Recently, significant progress has been made on this question and variants of it~\cite{EisenbergP19,elder2022rewriting,elder2023kgeodetic,Spriano} (see also the paragraph below on related work).

-For a finite group, one may consider a generating set consisting of every non-trivial element.
-Then the corresponding Cayley graph is the complete graph, which is geodetic.
+For any group, the Cayley graph with respect to the generating set consisting of every non-trivial element is the complete graph, which is geodetic.
 For cyclic groups of odd order, there is a second possibility: taking an arbitrary single generator, the Cayley graph is an odd cycle, which is also geodetic.
 The question we study here is whether there is any other possibility.
-In a 2017 PhD thesis \cite{wrap108882}, Federici conjectured there is none.
+In a 2017 PhD thesis \cite{wrap108882}, Federici conjectured that among the finite groups, there is none.